 The contemptor I’m working on at the moment has been painted up in the same way as my Master of Signals in terms of the greens (link here) and I’ll be working on it’s right foot for this post.
-After the main colour is on, I sponged on some Abaddon Black (Citadel) using a piece of blister pack sponge, and added a few slices by painting a straight line in whichever direction is needed.
+After the main colour is on, I sponged on some Abaddon Black (Citadel) using a piece of blister pack sponge, and added a few slices by painting a straight line in the desired direction.

 Once the black is in place, it’s time to add the metallic.
 For this I used (you guessed it) Vallejo Model Air Chrome.
 This was added to all the larger spots of black, and to the centre or to the side of the ‘slices’.
 The idea is to leave a little bit of black showing around the Chrome, as this gives it a more 3D look, as though there are layers of paint or similar.
-A pretty easy way to add a bit of depth.
+It’s an easy way to add depth.

 I change legs here, because there was a section of Abaddon Black that looked like something had exploded nearby, maybe a grenade or mine or something, and I wanted to develop that a bit.
 So below we have the right foot which is what the remainder of the post I about.